Clinical Trials & Research

-Our research at the Pacific Neuroscience Research Center seeks to integrate basic, preclinical and clinical science to improve the understanding of brain tumor biology leading to customized patient treatments.
+Our research at the Pacific Neuroscience Research Center seeks to integrate basic, preclinical and clinical science to improve the understanding of neurological disease biology leading to customized patient treatments and clinical trials.

 Brain tumors remain a major cause of cancer-related disability and death despite advances in surgery and imaging.
 More than 18,000 Americans develop a brain or neurologic tumor annually and the number of patients with metastatic brain tumors continues to grow.
 The need for brain cancer research focused on better treatments and management strategies is acute.